april19833/currency-1.5/docs/solidity/currency/VoteCheckpoints.md

   function getPrimaryDelegate(address account) public view virtual returns (address)
   ```

 _Get the primary address `account` is currently delegating to.
 Defaults to the account address itself if none specified.
-The primary delegate is the one that is delegated any new funds the address recieves._
+the primary delegate is the one that is delegated any new funds the address recieves._

 ### _setPrimaryDelegate